 - iOS: Pass for iOS - also git sync

-But it’s not as polished as 1Password or Bitwarden on mobile.
-You need to configure git credentials, import GPG keys… it takes setup time.
+Neither is as polished as 1Password or Bitwarden on mobile.
+You have to configure git credentials and import your GPG key first, and that takes time.

 No password sharing via link

 “Share this password with a colleague” is not a feature.
-You can use multi-key encryption, but that requires everyone to have GPG keys.
-For quick sharing with non-techies, pass isn’t ideal.
+Multi-key encryption works, but it requires everyone to hold GPG keys.
+For a quick share with someone non-technical, pass is the wrong tool.

 Sync conflicts can be tricky